Special Education Service Delivery and Programs

 3) Special Education Pre-Kindergarten: FCPS offers a full-day educational program at selected sites for children ages 3-5 who require support through an inclusive special education pre-k classroom.
 Inclusive pre-k classes educate all students using academic standards while implementing Inidividualized Education Programs (IEPs) for eligible children who have been identified with a disability.
 Participation in this program provides opportunities for all students to strengthen their social and academic skills through an inclusive preschool setting.

 4) Expressions Program: Expressions provides integrated and enhanced special education supports for students with functional communication needs.
-Students are provided with a variety of communication methods as they develop verbal speech and/or a functional communication system in a small, structured classroom with opportunities for inclusion also provided.
+Students are provided with a variety of communication methods as they develop verbal speech and/or a functional communication system in a small, structured classroom with opportunities for inclusion with non-disabled peers.
 The program uses a variety of instructional strategies and evidence based practices, including principles aligned with Applied Behavioral Analysis.
 Programs are staffed with a high adult-to-student ratio.
-Students work on the Essential Elements of the Maryland College & Career Readiness Standards, adaptive, self advocacy, life, and functional communication skills.
-Students pursue a High School Certificate of Completion and graduation status is reviewed annually beginning in third grade.

-5) Learning for Life: L4L provides integrated support to students with a variety of developmental and cognitive disabilities in a small, structured classroom with opportunities for inclusion with non-disabled peers, as appropriate.
-Students learn functional academic and life skills and receive instruction in modified Common Core Standards.
-After third grade, students pursue a High School Certificate of Completion.
-Graduation status is reviewed annually.
+5) Learning for Life: Learning for Life provides integrated support to students with a variety of developmental and cognitive disabilities in a small, structured classroom with opportunities for inclusion with non- disabled peers, as appropriate, within a general education school.
+Students learn functional academic and life skills while receiving instruction on the Essential Elements of the Maryland College & Career Readiness Standards.
+Students pursue a High School Certificate of Completion and graduation status is reviewed annually.

 6) Pyramid Program: Pyramid provides integrated support to students with significant social and emotional needs.
 Intensive special education and therapeutic services are provided in a small, structured setting within a general education school.
 Students have opportunities for inclusion in general education classes with non-disabled peers, as appropriate, and are pursuing a high school diploma.